What time is the First Minister's coronavirus update in Scotland today - and how can I watch announcement?

-Today’s briefing comes after a series of record breaking daily case numbers recorded in recent weeks.
+Today’s statement comes after a series of high daily case numbers recorded in recent weeks.

-Nicola Sturgeon has previously emphasised the importance of following basic mitigations such as wearing face masks and washing your hands in an attempt to curve the rising case numbers and prevent a need for further restrictions.
+Nicola Sturgeon has previously emphasised the importance of following basic guidelines such as wearing face masks and washing your hands in an attempt to curve the rising case numbers and she hasn’t ruled out a need for further restrictions.

 Here is everything you need to know about today’s update.